RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 Model Rule 1.6(a) says:

-A lawyer SHALL NOT reveal information relating to the representation &hellip; UNLESS:
+A lawyer shall *not* reveal information relating to the representation &hellip; unless:

 * the client gives informed consent,
 * the disclosure is impliedly authorized OR